sean-bam/PyIsland/README.md

     │
     ├── setup.py           <- makes project pip installable
     │
-    ├── PyIsland                <- Source code for use in this project.
+    ├── pyIsland                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes PyIsland a Python module
+    │   ├── __init__.py    <- Makes pyIsland a Python module
     │   │
     │   ├── data           <- Reference data
     │   │